Bexar County's Opioid Lawyer Arrested For Harassment While Allegedly On Drugs

 It subsequently came to light that Phipps had made threats against sitting councilman Manny Pelaez.

-It was one of a handful of people he has had — what current and former employees called — Phipps’ “Homicidal fantasies” in a letter addressed to him last month.
+It was one of a handful of people Phipps' has had — what current and former employees called — “Homicidal fantasies” about, according to a letter addressed to him from a half dozen employees last month.

 Pelaez had at one time done work with Phipps and in recent years represented at least one Phipps employee in a Equal Employment Opportunity Commission complaint.